James Carlile: Biography

 Carlile was born in Paisley.
 He was educated at Paisley Grammar School and then studied divinity at the universities in Glasgow and Edinburgh.
-He was licensed to preach in 1811 by the Paisley Presbyterians and in 1815 at the Scots' Church, Mary's Abbey, in Dublin.
+He was licensed to preach in 1811 by the Paisley Presbyterians and in 1815 at the "Scots' Church", Mary's Abbey, Capel Street, Dublin.

 On 1 July 1813 he published the constitution of a Purgatorian Society, which was an unusual concept.
 The constitution took a tract from the Bible as their guide.
 They agreed to pay one penny a week, and in exchange prayers would be offered for their souls at 10 a.m. every month.
 The tract they chose was It is therefore a holy and wholesome thought to pray for the dead that they may be loosed from their sins.
 The idea was that members would spend less time in Purgatory.
 The rules of the society laid down that all members would be entitled to a mass in their honour assuming that they had a natural death and there were no fees owing to the society.

 In 1817 he made an important speech which changed Irish church policy.

 This speech was in protest of Lord Castlereagh's suggestion that the synod should recognise the Belfast Academical Institution instead of a Scottish university to educate their ministers.

 Carlile was moderator of the synod of Ulster in 1825.